In this chapter, we will be sharing our knowledge and tips that will help you understand Pay Per Click Marketing and rock your first campaign.

 How does pay per click work?

-Let’s say that you are ready to start your PPC ads.
-After deciding on the amount of money you are willing to invest, you will have to set clear goals to achieve.
-In PPC marketing goals are called conversions, and they can be anything from visiting a website, downloading a file, watching a video to filling out a form or contacting a business.
+Let’s say that you are ready to start mastering PPC.
+After deciding on the amount of money you can invest, you will have to set clear goals.
+In PPC marketing, goals are called conversions, and they can be anything from visiting a website, to watching a video, to filling out a form or contacting a business.
 Your goal can be defined as one macro goal (watch a video) or can be a set of several micro goals which lead to one macro goal.

-PPC Ads have to be relevant.
+Ppc ads have to be relevant.
 This is what searchers are looking for.

 1. Google Ads was launched in 2000 and had 350 customers

-While search engines define an audience mainly by the keyword they are searching for, in social media marketing, an audience needs to be specific so that they know to whom to show your ad.
-In other words, in SEM, your audience searches for you, whereas in SMM, you search for your audience.
+When it comes to search engine marketing, your audience is mainly determined by the keywords they are searching for.
+It is enough to have a clear idea of your target country, region or city, and you are ready to go.
+While search engines define an audience mainly by the keyword they are searching for, your audience definition needs to be specific so that Google knows who to target by showing them the ad.
+In other words, in search engine marketing (SEM), your audience searches for you, whereas in social media marketing (SMM), you search for your audience.

-- Wedding photography Austin
+Wedding photography Austin

-- Austin wedding photography
+Austin wedding photography

-- Wedding photographer Austin
+Wedding photographer Austin